What is Genetic Cancer Screening?

 About 5-10% of cancers are believed to be caused by genetic changes that are inherited, or passed down within families.
 These are referred to as “pathogenic” or “likely pathogenic variants.”
 Having your genetics tested can help you understand whether you are at a higher risk for certain types of cancer.

-While most types of cancer are not passed down in families and are due to environmental factors or or other exposures, other cancers arise due to an inherited predisposition to cancer.
-The hereditary cancer syndromes that can be tested for might predispose someone to :
+While most cancers are not passed down in families and are due to environmental factors or genetic mutation, other cancers arise due to an inherited predisposition.
+The hereditary cancer syndromes that can be tested for might predispose someone to:

 - Breast cancer

 - Colon cancer